Derogations protected species (animal or plant)

 Decision

-Derogations are granted :
+The derogations are granted :

 • Scientific name and common name of the species concerned

-• Intervention period or dates
+• Period or dates of intervention

-• Places of intervention
+• Locations of intervention

 • Qualification of persons called upon to intervene

-• Description of the protocol for interventions
+• Description of the intervention protocol

 • Period of validity of the derogation